MarcoPortillo/react-datetimepicker/README.md

 This is a fully rewritten, keyboard friendly implementation of a date time range picker.
 It has been designed for selecting date ranges and does not currently include a single date picker.

-It has been designed currently to work with React Version 15

 ![Date Time Picker](https://raw.githubusercontent.com/v0ltoz/react-datetimepicker/master/public/Date_Picker_Image.png)